-- Increase the participant's ability to transfer learned knowledge and skills into practice within a safe, non-judgmental, and realistic environment. - Increase individual competence amongst new and/or experienced participants in their ability to effectively engage APS clients, alleged abusers, and collateral contacts. - Increase confidence so as to enhance one's self-efficacy and reduce performance anxiety in engaging in difficult conversations. - Increase self-awareness so as to identify and manage personal biases which may influence engagement with alleged victims, alleged abusers, and collateral contacts. - Provide a learning experience which is parallel to the experiences of APS clients and their families.
+- Increase the participant's ability to transfer learned knowledge and skills into practice within a safe, non-judgmental, and realistic environment. - Increase individual competence amongst new and/or experienced participants in their ability to effectively engage APS clients, alleged abusers, and collateral contacts. - Increase self-awareness so as to identify and manage personal biases which may influence engagement with APS clients, alleged abusers, and collateral contacts. - Increase participant's awareness so as to conduct thorough investigations with the assistance of observed environmental cues. - Increase confidence so as to reduce performance anxiety when engaging in difficult conversations. - Provide a learning experience which is parallel to the experiences of APS clients and their support systems.